The Ultimate Pumpkin Cheesecake Bars

 • Gingersnap crust: Use crushed gingersnap cookies for a sweet gingersnap crust.

-• Extra egg yolk: Add an extra egg yolk for richer creamy cheesecake bars.
+• Extra egg yolk: Add an extra egg yolk for richer, creamier cheesecake bars.

-• Pumpkin mixture: You could also add extra cinnamon to your pumpkin puree mixture for extra cinnamon flavor.
+• Spiced: You could also add extra cinnamon to the pumpkin puree mixture for extra cinnamon flavor.

 • Chopped nuts: Add chopped pecans or some other chopped nuts to the crust for a nuttier flavor.